 Do corporatists have attitude?
 Eli Lilly, notes the EFF in the above article, sued Canada recently for imagined lost profits.
 Eli Lilly is asking for $500 million to compensate it for lost profits due to cancelled patents (for the drugs Strattera and Zyprexa, which Canadian courts found failed to live up to the maker’s ‘inventive promise’ and exhibited ‘inutility’).
 Regarding the ‘promise rule’; You get to get into a market with your product based on it’s performance according to your promises about it.
 (And even if lost profits aren’t imagined, Should they trump all other considerations?)

-If our Rightwing government, regardless what a court might decide, allows Lilly to get away with it’s ploy, it won’t be the politicians of the State who pay.
+If our Rightwing government, regardless what a court might decide, allows Lilly to get away with its ploy, it won’t be the politicians of the State who pay.
 It will be the citizens of Canada who pay.
 But what’s new?
 These are not people’s Parties, governments, politicians and courts.
 Corporations will use our governments and courts to rob us, any way they can.
-That’s what you do with captured governments and judges.
+That’s what you do with captured governments and judges if you are mafia capitalists.

 All of that occurred to me when I was watching a recent episode of Democracy Now and learned about a leaked US government memo that revealed politicians’ and corporations’ worry about having to answer for the profound loss, economic and more, to countries through damage done to the environment caused by global warming that corporations and their political partners acknowledged, agreed had to be dealt with, promised to deal with and didn’t do anything about.
 Can we conclude that these CEOs, their lobbyists and political partners don’t fully grasp the idea of reparations, given how much thought they give to codifying in law penalties for any infringement for any reason on their profit-making activity?
 No.